xypron/kernel-edgerouter/README.md

 <h2>Manual build and installation</h2>

-To build the kernel without debian packageing run
+To build the kernel without Debian packaging run

 ```
 make